 9. Prepare to embrace changes

 Changes to data warehousing are inevitable.
 Eventually, you will have to make changes initiated by internal or external influencers, e.g., regulations or a new data management policy.
 Your ETL processes and toolsets should be established with possible changes in mind.
-Do comprehensive research to identify maximum possible scenarios and adapt your system to those beforehand.
+Do comprehensive research to identify the maximum possible scenarios and adapt your system to those beforehand.

 10. Consider powerful memory devices for the highest performance